AllenHaoHuang/Stratopolis/admin/G-originality.md

 We declare that the work we have submitted for Stage G of this assignment and all stages before it is entirely our own work, with the following documented exceptions:

-* The idea of using <...> to make the game run faster came from a discussion with <...> (noted in source code comments)

-* The code in class <...> is based on a solution we found when researching the problem (URL provided in source code comments)
+* The code for music was based on the music implemented in COMP1110 Assignment 1 by Steve Blackburn

-* ....

-Signed: Mary Jones (u2345678), Bob Smith (u3456789), and Sue Black (u0123456)
+* The drum.wav sample was taken from freewavesamples.com
+* Move Cursor bot from http://stackoverflow.com/questions/37500567/javafx-how-to-position-the-mouse
+* Open Sans Font by Steve Matteson and commissioned by Google

+Signed: William Shen (u6096655), Allen Huang (u6096857), and Marvin Yang (u5894100)